sithu-aung/sithu-aung.github.io/Best-Practices.md

 ### Liskov Substitution

+  -  Function that uses pointers, reference of base classs, must be able to use object of derived classes without knowing it.
   -  Barbara Liskov - late 80s
   -  Should be able to substitute a parent class with any of its child classes, without breaking the system.
   -  Implementations of the same interface should never give a different result.